develomark/graphql-server-example/README.md

-# Airbnb Clone - GraphQL Server Example with Prisma
+# Airbnb Clone - GraphQL Server Example with Prisma and Apollo Server 2.0

-This project demonstrates how to build a production-ready application with Prisma and [`graphql-yoga`](https://github.com/graphcool/graphql-yoga).
-The API provided by the GraphQL server is the foundation for an application similar to [AirBnB](https://www.airbnb.com/).
+This project demonstrates how to build a production-ready application with Prisma and [`apollo-server`](https://github.com/apollographql/apollo-server).
+It is a fork of the Prisma example using `graphql-yoga` [`graphql-server-example`](prismagraphql/graphql-server-example) The API provided by the GraphQL server is the foundation for an application similar to [AirBnB](https://www.airbnb.com/).

 ## Get started